 The LGPS is a tax approved, defined benefit occupational pension scheme and the scheme regulations are made under the Public Service Pension Schemes Act 2013 and, in the case of the LGPS (Transitional Provisions and Savings) (Scotland) Regulations 2014, under the Superannuation Act 1972.
 The LGPS was contracted out of the State Second Pension scheme (S2P) until 5 April 2016; from 6 April 2016 the 'contracted out' status ceased to exist for all pension schemes due to the introduction of the single tier State Pension.
-The LGPS meets the government's standards under the automatic enrolment provisions of the Pensions Act 2008.
 The amount of pension you earn in a scheme year is worked out each year and added to your pension account.
 The total amount of pension in your pension account is revalued at the end of each scheme year so your pension keeps up with the cost of living.
 The LGPS is very secure because the benefits are set out in law.